 I love dressing up and so do many of our friends, so we decided to make the dress code Black Tie.

-This meant that the men all wore dinner suits and bow ties and the ladies wore long dresses, cocktail dresses or evening trousers.
+The men all wore dinner suits and bow ties and the ladies wore long dresses, cocktail dresses or evening trousers.
+We shared a beautiful meal with our friends.

-This was my starter and main course – Parma Ham and Melon (I need to learn how to make those melon flowers!) and the most wonderful Salmon en Croute in a peppercorn sauce.
+I enjoyed Parma Ham and Melon followed by Salmon en Croute in a peppercorn sauce.
 The other starter choice was Tomato and Mozzarella Salad and there were two other choices for main course – Chicken in a White Wine Sauce or Ravioli with Mushroom and Ricotta.

 Dessert choices were Vanilla Crème Brûlée with Homemade Shortbread or Pear and Frangipane Tart with Homemade Pear Sorbet.